Melissa Cody: World Traveler – 2014

 A selected work at the Garth Greenman gallery and part of the Stark Museum Navajo Weaving: Tradition and Trade exhibit, World Traveler is a 90x 48 in. wool textile piece.
-Like the Germantown Revival style of weaving, Cody is said to create a "illusion of movement".
+Like the Germantown Revival style of weaving, Cody is said to create an "illusion of movement".
 According to curators Besaw et al., World Traveler "features a panel with sixteen concentric half-circles decorated with a checkerboard pattern" that gives a "psychedelic effect".